To shape communities into inspiring, uplifting places by creating buildings of integrity and lasting beauty.

 Principal Hollie Whitehead has been drawing homes since she could hold a pencil, including drafting entire community development proposals without knowing the language for what she was doing.
 Hers is the inspiration & vision for Verité.

-Partner Dennis Stobbe followed in his family’s construction history with his first home renovation projects while he was still in school.
+Business partner Dennis Stobbe followed in his family’s construction history with his first home renovation projects while he was still in school.
 His focus is on development and building construction.

 What’s behind our name?